Speaking topics: Generation Z, Diversity and Inclusion, Women in Leadership, Science and Technology, Next Generation Leadership

 Dismayed by the under representation of women in leadership roles Alexia founded GirlBoss when she was just 16.
 Encouraging young women to embrace STEM (Science, Technology, Engineering and Maths), leadership and entrepreneurship, GirlBoss is now New Zealand’s largest organisation for young women.
 It’s members are shrugging off the statistics and preparing themselves to take their seats at the table - the boardroom table that is.

-A Kiwi of Samoan and Greek descent, Alexia advocates for the engagement of young women, and other underrepresented groups, into STEM fields.
+A Kiwi of Samoan and Greek descent, Alexia advocates for the engagement of young women, and other underrepresented groups, into STEM, Leadership, and Entrepreneurship.
 She believes this movement will be instrumental in improving outcomes and addressing inequalities within New Zealand.
-The impact of the digital revolution will be most pronounced for women, who are currently a majority in the fields set to go, such as retail and administration, and a minority in the fields set to grow, such as science, technology, engineering and mathematics.

 At 17, Alexia was the youngest person to lead a research project at the New Zealand Treasury - at 18 - she was selected to seek new stars and planets on the NASA SOFIA mission - At 19, she was selected by Facebook as one of the Top 100 most influential community leaders in the world today, At 20 she was the youngest New Zealander to ever speak at The United Nations Headquarters in New York.
 She was named the most influential young leader in New Zealand under the age of 25 at the Westpac Women of Influence awards and recently returned from Buckingham Palace where she received the Queen’s Young Leader Medal for Services to the Commonwealth.
 She is the youngest Commonwealth citizen to ever receive this honour.